olakunlealabede/Credit_Risk_Analysis/README.md

 # SUMMARY

-In determining which model is best at predicting high-risk loans, the models were undersampled, oversampled, and also combined.
-Ensemble classifiers was evaluated where the dataset was resampled the using BalancedRandomForestClassifier and EasyEnsembleClassifier models in order to predict which loans are high or low risk.
-Oversampling, undersampling, and mixed models have low recall and the accuracy score is not as high as ensemble classifiers.
+In determining which model is best at predicting high-risk loans, all the models were undersampled, oversampled, and also combined.
+Ensemble classifiers was evaluated where the dataset was resampled using BalancedRandomForestClassifier and EasyEnsembleClassifier models in order to predict which loans are high or low risk.
+Oversampling, undersampling, and mixed models have low recall and the accuracy score is not as high as Ensemble classifiers.

 # RECOMMENDATION

-considering the best result amongst all the models evaluated, EasyEnsembleClassifier had the best balance of all the models because of its high accuracy score and a good balance of precision and recall scores.
+Considering the best result amongst all the models evaluated, EasyEnsembleClassifier had the best balance of all the models because of its high accuracy score and a good balance of precision and recall scores.
 Therefore, I would recommend using EasyEnsembleClassifier to predict credit risk.